eijit/neon_circular_shift/README.md

 The above NEON implementation is already faster than the pure C implementation.

-My implmenetation uses VSLI instruction and reduces one instruction from naitve NEON inmplementation.
-Additionally, my implementation uses VREV instruction and reduces two instructions from naitve NEON inmplementation when the shift value is the half of the bit length of the integer.
+My implmenetation uses VSLI instruction and reduces one instruction from naitve NEON implementation.
+Additionally, my implementation uses VREV instruction and reduces two instructions from naitve NEON implementation when the shift value is the half of the bit length of the integer.

 ```cpp
 // optimized NEON